-- An exception handler which is a procedure that takes a single argument, the object that was raised. - A body thunk which is a procedure with no arguments whose body is evaluated with the exception handler installed.
+- An exception handler which is a procedure that take a single argument, the object that was raised. - A body thunk which is a procedure with no arguments whose body is evaluated with the exception handler installed.

 In addition to installing exception handlers, RRS provides two ways of raising exceptions: raise and raise-continuable.
-We describe the raise-continuable procedure first since it's the simpler of the two.
+We describe the procedure raise-continuable first since it's the simpler of the two.
 For the code below, assume that print is defined as: